-The brackish water and exposure to oxygen is corrosive, the wave action is constantly eroding the metal members and debris and boats come in contact with the metal to cause damage.
-Most common areas affected are risers, J-Tubes, bends, spools, and pipe field joints.
+The brackish water and exposure to oxygen is corrosive, the wave action is constantly eroding the metal members, and debris and boats come in contact with the metal to cause damage.
+The most common areas affected by corrosion are risers, J-Tubes, bends, spools, and pipe field joints.

 Common Rubber Coatings